Digital Marketing vs Traditional Marketing: Key Differences (2026)

 Forms of Digital Marketing

-One key difference between digital marketing and traditional marketing is the mediums and channels used to promote a brand.
+One key difference between digital marketing and traditional marketing is the mediums and marketing channels used to promote a brand.
 Here are the different platforms used in digital marketing:

 1. Social Media Marketing